CK-Explorer/DuoSubs/README.md

     )
     ```

-> ⚠️ **Warning**
+> [!WARNING]
 > - The Web UI caches files during processing, and clears files older than 2 hours every 1 hour.
 Cached data may remain if the server stops unexpectedly.
 > - Sometimes, older model may fail to be released after switching or closing sessions.
 If you run out of RAM or VRAM, simply restart the script.

 To learn more about the launching options, please see the
 [documentation](https://duosubs.readthedocs.io/en/latest/).